You play Tug of War with your dog, but do you play it safely? Learn how to best play this game your pup loves.

 You Call the Game

 Give your dog the “off” cue and put the toy away to end the game.
-Again, you are controlling the game.
+(Woof Reporters always like to exchange a treat for the toy at the end of the game!)

 Let’s look at what your dog learns.
-You’re the initiator of all action, no matter how stimulated he is, there’s never an excuse for biting and his “off” command becomes rock solid.
+You initiate the action and no matter how stimulated your dog is, there’s never an excuse for biting and his “off” command becomes rock solid.
 He learns that obedience commands apply regardless how worked up he is and that obedience is fun and part of play.
 And he gets to play his favorite game.

 Thank you to Mike Wombacher from the Bay Area’s Dog Gone Good Training for the tip.